 Through the 320 Project, approximately 100 people participated by each donating $320 to the building of a new school in Guatemala.
 We are so grateful to Southwest Community Church for the way they have contributed to the evangelization and education in the community of Chijulhá.
 Thank you to all of you!

-Living Waters Christian School (LWCA), Spruce Grove, AB - Sister School Project
+Living Waters Christian Academy (LWCA), Spruce Grove, AB - Sister School Project

 Living Waters Christian Academy sent their first team to Tactic in March, 2001.
 Since then, LWCA and Impact Ministries have enjoyed the experience of ministering together through many different projects (construction projects, health initiatives, ministry and evangelism).
 Living Waters Christian School families know that enrolling a child in school in Canada is usually not a difficult ordeal, but through their time visiting Guatemala, they realized that in other areas of the world, it’s not always that simple.
 Over the last several years, the students, staff, and families at LWCA have had a growing interest in entering into a program whereby they could sponsor and support a sister school in Guatemala.
 Living Waters Christian Academy’s vision is to be an international training community.
 They believe that committing to support Guatemalan students and families in practical ways has the potential to deepen the faith and generosity of their own community.
 Fundraising began in May, 2016 to help build a school in Chijulhá, Guatemala.
 Each class at LWCA has been involved in raising funds.